by Texas Homesteader ~

 So out to the driveway I go to scoop up some of the gravel for the bottom of the jar.
 Then I insert a small votive candle atop the gravel.
 Yes – I like it!!

-I think it’s absolutely perfect!
+I think my homemade porch lantern is absolutely perfect!
 Just enough mood lighting to accompany us while enjoying the back porch, but not bright enough to attract every flying insect in the county.

 Use whatcha got, y’all!